Vcredent/BrightEngine/README.md

 Environment:

-- `MinGW`
+- `MinGW/MSVC`
 - `CMake`
+- `Vulkan`

 The IDE Notice:

-- `CLion`

-    if you use `CLion` IDE, you don't need to do anything, you can run the project directly after opening it.

-- `Visual Studio`

-    if you use `Visual Studio` IDE, i'm not sure you can run the project directly after opening it, You might need to configure some environments or libraries.
+  If you uses `CLion` or `Visual Studio` development, you can run the project directly after opening it and don't need to configuration anything.
-    Because `Visual Studio` is not my primary development IDE.
-But in my machine i can directly after opening it and don't need configuration anything.